aws/aws-sdk-go-v2/example/service/sts/assumeRole/README.md

 # Example

-This is an example using the AWS SDK for Go to assume role using Amazon STS service.
+This is an example using the AWS SDK for Go to assume role using Amazon STS service's API client directly.

 # Usage